ManticoreGamesInc/platform-documentation/src/references/debris_physics.md

 - Miscellaneous Items

     For most games, small items such as a water bottle are glanced over.
-Adding physics to these otherwise-ignored items, tends to enhance the realism.
+Adding physics to these otherwise-ignored items, tends to enhance the realism in a game.

 - Explosions

-    Having a group of items that scatter after an explosion, which works really well with **Damageable Objects**.
+    Having a group of items that scatter after an explosion, which works really well with [Damageable Objects](../references/damageable_objects.md).

 Here's an example video of a damageable truck exploding and sending its parts everywhere: